slerman12/Teaching/Other materials/Integrals.md

 ### Definite Integral

-A definite integral is the difference of two something elses at two different points, an upper point $b$ and a lower point $a$.
+A definite integral is the difference of two something elses at two different points, an upper point and a lower point.

 It’s a value rather than a function because the multiple something elses that might be the integral differ only by the same amount c, and that amount gets eliminated by the subtraction, leaving only a definite value.